Continuous Limits for Constrained Ensemble Kalman Filter: Continuous limits of the constrained ensemble Kalman filter

 \begin{remark} The optimization problems in Proposition~\ref{th:ensembleKKT} and Proposition~\ref{th:meanKKT} are the same if the constraint is linear. \end{remark}

 From Proposition~\ref{th:meanKKT} it is clear that the steady state of the mean of the ensembles depends on the steady states of the ensembles.
 Moreover, Proposition~\ref{th:meanKKT} does not guarantee that the mean of the ensembles at equilibrium satisfies the constraint.
 A sufficient condition to guarantee that $\mathcal{A}(\vec{\overline{m}}^\infty)=\vec{0}_{\R^m}$ is that the KKT point belongs to the set $\vec{C}_{\vec{u}\vec{u}}^\infty = \vec{0}_{\R^{d\times d}}$, which is a set of possible equilibria for~\eqref{eq:limitDAElinearG} and~\eqref{eq:ensembleMean}.
 In fact, we note that a concentration of the particles at any point of $\R^d$ is a stationary solution of the dynamics.
 In this case $\left\| \vec{e}^{j,\infty} \right\| = 0$, for all $j=1,\dots,J$.
-However, in Proposition~\ref{th:ensembleKKT} and Proposition~\ref{th:meanKKT} we assume that $\vec{C}_{\vec{u}\vec{u}}^\infty > 0$ and therefore the question whether or not all the equilibria are necessary in the kernel of $\vec{C}_{\vec{u}\vec{u}}^\infty$ is to be discussed.
+Therefore the question whether or not all the equilibria are necessary in the kernel of $\vec{C}_{\vec{u}\vec{u}}^\infty$ is to be discussed.
 This is true in the unconstrained ensemble Kalman filter as proved in~\cite{HertyVisconti2019}.

 The following counterexample shows that not all the equilibrium solutions of~\eqref{eq:limitDAElinearG} belong to the set $\vec{C}_{\vec{u}\vec{u}} = \vec{0}_{\R^{d\times d}}$.
 We consider the case of a one--dimensional control and two ensembles $u, v\in\R$, so that $d=1$ and $J=2$.
 In addition, we take a scalar quadratic and convex constraint $\mathcal{A}(u) = \frac{1}{2} h_1 u^2 + h_2 u$, with $h_1>0$.
-In order to study the steady state of the mean and the energy of the ensembles, we need to couple the evolution equations~\eqref{eq:ensembleMean} with the system of DAEs~\eqref{eq:limitDAElinearG}, obtaining
+In order to study the steady state of the mean and the second moment of the ensembles, we need to couple the evolution equations~\eqref{eq:ensembleMean} with the system of DAEs~\eqref{eq:limitDAElinearG}, obtaining

 Here, $\lambda$ and $\mu$ are the two multipliers related to $u$ and $v$, respectively.
 We compute the steady states of~\eqref{eq:oneDimCase} by solving $\dot{u}=0$, $\dot{v}=0$, $\mathcal{A}(u)=0$, $\mathcal{A}(v)=0$, $\dot{\overline{m}}=0$, $\dot{\doverline{m}}=0$ obtaining the nullclines in the phase space $(u,v,\lambda,\mu,\overline{m},\doverline{m})$.
 Solutions are provided by either $C_{uv} = \doverline{m} - \overline{m}^2 = 0$ or